 2. SCAMPER

 SCAMPER is a structured technique that helps teams generate new ideas by rethinking existing ones.
-The name stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse—seven types of prompts that guide creative exploration.
-Each prompt challenges teams to look at a product, process, or service from a different angle, making it easier to uncover small but valuable improvements.
-As a repeatable and flexible method, SCAMPER shows how the following methods encourage creativity and innovation through practical, focused thinking.
+The name stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse, seven prompts that guide creative exploration and help strengthen creativity and innovation within teams.

 3. Lateral Thinking